Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 The Azure AI Search resources contains the product index for our retailer's product catalog.
 It is the information **retrieval** service for **R**AG solutions, using sentence similarity and semantic ranking to return the most relevant results for a given customer query.

-1. Switch to the Azure Portal (Tab 3️⃣) and display the  `rg-AITOUR` resource group Overview
+1. Switch to the Azure Portal tab and display the  `rg-AITOUR` resource group Overview
 1. Click the `Search service` resource name to visit its details page
 1. Click `Search Explorer` in the top-nav menu
     - see Search explorer with default index `contoso-products`
     - **click** "Search" with no other input
     - you will see: Results dialog filled with index data for the entire product database.
 1. Enter `sleeping bag` in the text box, and click Search
     - Verify that the first result returned relates to a sleeping bag from the catalog
+    !!! tip "Look under the 'answers' section of the response to see if the results match."
 1. Enter `something to make food with` in the text box, and click Search
     - Verify that the first result returned relates to a camping stove